DiegoFCd/Customer-Churn-Analysis-Retention-Dashboard/README.md

 ## 🚀 Outcome

-This project demonstrates the full BI workflow from raw data ingestion to executive decision-making insights.
+This project demonstrates the full BI workflow from raw data ingestion to executive decision-making insights and the **Key Insight:** The mid-priced customer segment had the highest churn rate (~49%), suggesting opportunities for improvement in pricing and retention.